-We appreciate that research teams may have different levels of experience of involving people with lived experience in their research.
-Below we have provided a list of principles of involving lived experience experts in your project, and some examples gathered from teams we have previously funded of what this could look like at each stage of the research project.
+We appreciate that research teams may have different levels of experience in involving people with lived experience in their research.
+Below we have provided a list of principles for involving lived experience experts in your project.
+We also include some examples gathered from teams we have previously funded of what this could look like at each stage of the research project.